x-team/handbook/core-values.md

   Everyone makes mistakes.
 The best ones reflect on them and progress in the next iteration.
 Take the time to reflect, learn and stay humble — no one’s perfect, we are always evolving and becoming better than we were yesterday.

 * **Constantly Improving**
   Be hungry for more knowledge and expertise.
-Improve your skills and craft with courses, lectures, going to meetups and conferences.
+Improve your skills and craft through courses, lectures, going to meetups and conferences.
 Keep the saw sharp.
 This industry is constantly changing, and only those who change alongside it will have the most rewarding careers.